 I tire easily walking up the pavement, so I need regular rest spots in the street space to help aid my journey.

-raised for the welfare of the on street workers, providing worker facilities and space for rest between jobs.
+The number of food delivery services is continuing to rise.
+Awareness should be raised for the welfare of the on street workers, providing worker facilities and space for rest between jobs.